DBanks93/PythonPublishSubscribe/README.md

 It's created upon initialisation if the framework if `database_conecitivy` is enabled and stores all the needed SQLAlchemy objects needed to connect to a database.

-You can use the helper to get objects that maybe useful such as the Engine, Sessions....
+You can use the helper to get objects that maybe useful such as the Engine and Sessions.

 you can access the helper like so
 ```python